kanidm/kanidm/designs/access_profiles_and_security.rst

 A key point, is that there is no union of create aci's - the WHOLE aci must pass, not parts of multiple.
-This means if a control say "allows creating group with member" and "allows creating user with name", creating a gorup with name is not allowed - despite your ability to create an entry with "name" it's classes don't match.
+This means if a control say "allows creating group with member" and "allows creating user with name", creating a gorup with name is not allowed - despite your ability to create an entry with "name", its classes don't match.
 This way, the admin of the service can define create controls with really specific intent to how they'll be used, without risk of two controls causing un-intended effects (users that are also groups, or allowing values that were not intended).